-There are several different types of auxiliary drives available for your homebuilt computer, such as CD-RW and DVD-RW drives, ZIP drives, tape drives, and drive-like devices such as card readers.
+There are several different types of auxiliary drives available for your homebuilt computer, such as optical drives, tape drives, ZIP drives, and drive-like devices such as card readers.
 The installation procedures for all of these devices are pretty much the same.

-For this demonstration, we will be installing a CD-RW drive on an EIDE interface.
-Other types of interfaces also are available (SATA and SCSI).
-The process is exactly the same for installing a device like a card reader, except that there may be an additional connection to the USB header on the motherboard, or to an add-on card.
+The process shown here will also work when installing a device like a card reader, except that there may be an additional connection to the USB header on the motherboard or to an add-on card.

 Once you have decided on the drive configuration and have put the jumpers where they belong, you can begin to physically install the drives.
 When deciding where to place the drives, keep both convenience of use and cable routing in mind.

 In most cases, You'll have to remove both a plastic cover and a metal plate from the drive bay where you will be installing the drive.
 Most often, you do this by removing the plastic cover, and then prying the metal plate from the rest of the case using a screwdriver.